 Virtual primary care, urgent care, and behavioral health visits are only $25 with a Mira membership.

 Does My Booster Shot Need To Be From the Same Company As My Orginal Vaccine?

 No. No matter which vaccine you initially received, your booster shoots can be from any of the FDA-approved COVID-19 vaccines.
 Mixing and Matching the vaccines will not decrease their effectiveness or cause additional side effects.
 However, if you are set on keeping all your vaccines from the same company, ask your pharmacies which vaccines they have in stock.

 As we enter the fall and winter months, where your health tends to diminish.
 It's essential to be prepared for any health emergency; this includes having great health coverage.
 That's why you should stay protected with a Mira Membership.
-For as low as $45 per month, you get access to low-cost urgent care, virtual primary care, and discounts on prescription medication.
+For an average of $45 per month, you get access to low-cost urgent care, virtual primary care, and discounts on prescription medication.
 Sign up Today!

 Originally from Houston, Texas, Alexandra is currently getting her Master's in Public Health with a health policy certificate at Columbia University.
 One of her life goals is to own her own art gallery!